appsmithorg/appsmith-docs/website/docs/training/session-3.md

 </dd>

-## Merge Dev Branch to Master
+## Merge your feature branch

 <dd>

 * Next, lets go back to the same Modal by clicking on the + symbol button on the bottom left.
 * This time lets head to the **Merge** Tab.
 * Select the branch you want to merge your dev branch's changes to.
-In this case it will be the **master** branch.
+In this case it will be the **develop** branch.
 * Now lets see if you are all good to merge or will there be any conflicts.

 </dd>

+## Best practices

+When you are working as team and collaborating using Version Control, some best practices need to be followed to ensure consistency and synchronisation across your org.

+Here is a [documentation](https://www.appsmith.com/blog/appsmith-git-internal-tools-3) stating some of these practices that you can follow.